By Tim Lambert

 In 1872 the first public library in Leeds opened.
 Roundhay Park also opened in 1872.
 Grand Theatre was built in 1878.
 City Varieties Music Hall was built in 1885.
 Then in 1888, the first moving pictures were taken of traffic crossing Leeds bridge.

 In 1884 Marks and Spencer opened their first penny arcade in Leeds.
 Several new shopping arcades were built.
 Thorntons Arcade was built in 1878.
 It was followed by Queens Arcade in 1889 and Grand Arcade and Victoria Arcade in 1898.
 Meanwhile in 1891 Leeds gained its first electricity supply.
 In 1893 Leeds was made a city.

 In the early 19th century the wool industry continued to boom.
 So did making linen.
 However, in the late 19th century textiles became less important.
-But tailoring for a mass-market flourished.
-So did the leather industry and there were many boot and shoemakers.
+But tailoring for a mass market flourished.
+So did the leather industry and there were many boots and shoemakers.
 Tetleys brewery was founded in Leeds in 1822.